Oxygen Concentrator Rental in Breckenridge: Alleviate Altitude Sickness with Ease

 A trip to the Rockies should be defined by world-class skiing and stunning vistas, not by headaches and sleepless nights.
 Renting an oxygen concentrator is the fastest way to help your body acclimate to 9,600 feet.

-• Choose Based on Activity: Rent a stationary 5 LPM concentrator for nighttime recovery, or a portable battery-powered unit for daytime mobility.
+• Choose Based on Activity: Rent a stationary 5-LPM or 10-LPM concentrator for nighttime recovery, or a portable battery-powered unit for daytime mobility.

 • Hydration is Mandatory: Oxygen works best when paired with aggressive hydration.
 Drink double the water you normally would at sea level.

-• Share with a Splitter: If you are traveling with a partner, request a “Y” splitter so two people can use one stationary machine simultaneously while sleeping.
+• Share with a Splitter: If you are traveling with a partner, request a “Y” splitter so two people can use one stationary machine (10-LPM only) simultaneously while sleeping.

 Need an oxygen concentrator delivered to your Breckenridge rental?